goramartin/master-thesis/docs/solutions/steps/03-reranking/reranking.md

 ## Reranking using cross encoder

-- the idea is to get some cross encoder
+- the idea is to get some cross encoder as the last step of the pipeline

+## Fusion for hybrid search

+- Based on paper convex combination is a good thing
+- eighter 0.5 and 0.5 or give more to the dense things
+- additional step could be the crossencoder
+- it makes sense to first do the fusion and then the reranking on the documents (since we are adding linear combination), the cross encoder before fusion does not make sense since it would be fusion of very little elements